Difference Between Pneumonia and Asthma

 Main Differences Between Pneumonia and Asthma

-1. Pneumonia is a lung infection and contagious whereas asthma is chronic.
+1. Pneumonia is a lung infection and is contagious, whereas asthma is chronic.

-2. Pneumonia is completely curable but asthma is not completely curable and usually occurs from birth itself.
+2. Pneumonia is completely curable, but asthma is not and occurs from birth.

-4. Pneumonia can cause dizziness and nausea with high temperatures whereas asthma causes tightness in the chest and difficulty in breathing.
+4. Pneumonia can cause dizziness and nausea with high temperatures, whereas asthma causes chest tightness and difficulty breathing.

 Difference Between Pneumonia and Asthma